Tickets & Deals

 53. Any large (> 3 ¼ in.) flat, sculpted or irregular-shaped, named - 3 blooms or 1 spray

-FLOWERS - Gladiolus [All OPEN Class]
+FLOWERS - Gladiolus [All OPEN Division]

 General Gladiolus Rules: